hucancode/hucancode/src/posts/oni-training-2024.md

   - new-year
 ---

-First of all, happy new year to all who celebrate, wish you happiness and prosperity in the year ahead.
-I hope the luck be with you and your family.
+Xin chào, hello, こんにちは, 你好 it's me again, happy new year to all who celebrates, wish you happiness and prosperity in the year ahead.
+I hope the luck be with you and your relatives.
+I wish you not the easy life but the power to make your life easy.
 May God of The Dragon 🐲 gives you strength to overcome all the hardships that might cross your path.

 ## Last Year's Achievement